ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/best-practices.md

 ### API Endpoint

-The Autosuggest SDK uses a default API endpoint.
+The New Autosuggest SDK uses a default API endpoint.

 - Use the default endpoint unless you have a custom deployment or setup.
 - Ensure the endpoint is accessible from your domain and environment.